andrew2net/logicgame/README.md

 # Logic Game

+This is a simple logic game that I created to help me learn React.
+The game is a simple grid of squares with numbers that can be pulled and dropped in simple equations.
+The goal of the game is to place numbers in correct places to make equations correct.
+The game gives you a score based on how many equations you solve.
+The game is over when you solve all the equations.

 This project is hosted on [GitHub Pages](https://pages.github.com/).
 You can view the project by clicking [here](https://andrew2net.github.io/logicgame).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).